If your spice drawer is nothing like those beautifully organized ones you’ve seen online, you’re not alone. Mine is a mess too.

 Like with other spices, it’s best to keep nutmeg it in a cool and dark place, away from sunlight and sources of heat.
 The pantry is the best choice, but a spice drawer in the kitchen is a more practical one.

-If you buy whole nutmeg in bulk, you can transfer the seeds in an airtight container or jar after opening the package.
-This way they will retain freshness for longer.
+If you buy nutmeg seeds in bulk, you can transfer them into an airtight container or jar after opening the package.
+This way, they will retain freshness for longer.

-When it comes to ground nutmeg, if often comes in a paper packaging and you expect to store it for over a year, consider pouring it into a small jar or container.
-Otherwise, just do your best to seal it in its original packaging.
+When it comes to ground nutmeg, it often comes in paper packaging.
+If you expect to store it for over a year, consider pouring it into a small jar or container.
+Otherwise, do your best to seal it in its original packaging.

 How Long Does Nutmeg Last

 Thanks to the drying process, nutmeg has a long shelf life.

 Similarly to cinnamon, whole nutmeg retains quality for longer than its ground counterpart.
 That’s because grinding exposes more surface area to the air, and that means it loses the flavor faster.
 With whole nutmeg, only the surface of the seed has access to air, while after grinding, it’s every single bit of the powder on the surface.

 While spices usually come with a best-by date, it’s only marginally useful.
 That’s just an estimate, and in almost all cases the spice will retain flavor and aroma for much longer.

 Generally, you can assume that well stored whole nutmeg seeds will keep freshness for about 4 years, while ground nutmeg for about two years.
 That’s, of course, for the best quality.
 Provided that water won’t get to the spice, it should last well beyond that period, and in reasonably good shape.